eldoy/weblang/README.md

 }
 ```

-Use the tripe backtick syntax along with the name of the renderer you want to use.
+Use the triple backtick syntax along with the name of the renderer you want to use.

 Renderer functions work very nicely with the built in `@return` extension: